 Astrophysicist

-I am doing my doctorate on simulations of self-interacting dark matter.
+I did my doctorate on simulations of self-interacting dark matter at the Hamburg Observatory and was part of the excellence cluster Quantum Universe.
 Supervisors: Prof. M. Brüggen and Dr. K. Schmidt-Hoberg.

 Master thesis with Dr. A. Pillepich at the Max Planck Institute for Astronomy in Heidelberg.